nicoboss/nsz/README.md

                         installers do not support this yet.
   -t THREADS, --threads THREADS
                         Number of threads to compress with.
-Usless without enabeling block compression using -B. Negative
-                        corresponds to the number of logical CPU cores.
+Usless without enabeling block compression using -B. Numbers < 1 corresponds to the number of logical CPU cores.
   -o OUTPUT, --output OUTPUT
-                        Directory to save the output NSZ files -w, --overwrite       Overwrite file if it exists in the output folder
+                        Directory to save the output NSZ files -w, --overwrite       Continues even if there already is a file with the same name or title id inside the output directory -i INFO, --info INFO  Show info about title or file --depth DEPTH         Max depth for file info and extraction -x EXTRACT [EXTRACT ...], --extract EXTRACT [EXTRACT ...] extract / unpack a NSP
+  -c CREATE, --create CREATE
+                        create / pack a NSP
+  -V, --verify          Verify existing NSP and NSZ files
 ```

 ## Credits

 SciresM for his hardware crypto functions; the blazing install speeds (50 MB/sec +) achieved here would not be possible without this.

-Nicoboss for the original awesome idea.  https://github.com/nicoboss/nsZip/
+nicoboss for the original awesome idea. https://github.com/nicoboss/nsZip/